 Regions 2 & 3 Will Begin Charge 2

 Why Regions 2 & 3 First?
 (April through June)

 - Looking at enrollment trends for the past three years and the projected trends for the next three years, Regions 2 & 3 were selected because of the significant shifts that have occurred and will be occurring.

 - Repurposing and planning will need to happen in phases.
 Thus, the two most urgent regions were selected to begin their work first.

-Seven Regional Design Teams (RDTs) will be made up of current parents, community members, secondary (grades 6-12) students or recent alumni, school leaders, teachers and other school staff members.
-An APS Board of Education member will also be assigned to each Regional Design Team.
+Seven Regional Design Teams (RDTs) are made up of current parents, community members, secondary (grades 6-12) students or recent alumni, school leaders, teachers and other school staff members.
+An APS Board of Education member may also be assigned to each Regional Design Team.
 The teams will work collaboratively to develop three proposals for regional specialization to present to the Long Range Facilities Committee.

-RDTs will meet twice monthly beginning in October 2019 to February 2020.
+RDTs meet twice monthly from October 2019 to February 2020.
 Please note that Regions 2 and 3 will also be meeting regularly from April to June to complete work on Charge 2.